praeludiumOrbis/Riplay/README.md

 # Riplay
-Riplay is a collection of python scrips that mass downloads replays from Ripple users.
+Riplay is a collection of python scripts that mass downloads replays from Ripple users.

 [Ripple](https://ripple.moe/) is a custom osu! server with over 25,000 users, so feel free to check it out.